-Over the course of the last few years, the current and the previous Governor have issued a number of directives to reduce state spending as an immediate response to revised State revenue projections.
-The University has instituted new procedures in keeping with the Governor's directives, including serious constraints on the hiring of personnel for both the Storrs-based program and the Health Center.
-We continue to seek efficiencies where possible, both immediate and long-term.
-This past winter, the University retained McKinsey and Company, an internationally renowned management consulting firm, to work with us to identify savings in non-academic areas and that engagement is moving at full speed.
+Over the course of the last few years, the current and the previous Governor have issued a number of directives to reduce state spending in response to revised State revenue projections.
+The University has instituted new procedures in keeping with the Governor's directives, including strict constraints on hiring personnel for both the Storrsbased program and the Health Center.

+Also, we continue to seek immediate and long-term efficiencies where possible.
+This past winter, the University hired McKinsey and Company, an internationally renowned management consulting firm, to work with us to identify savings in non-academic areas.
 Though initially proposed by the Board of Trustees before the current budget challenges came into being, the McKinsey study will be of great value.
 Even in a more positive fiscal climate, every dollar saved in administrative costs can be redirected to our core missions of teaching, research and student service, and that is a gain for all of us.
-Many faculty, administrators, staff and students have already met with the McKinsey team to discuss ideas, and more meetings will be taking place in the coming months.
+Many faculty, administrators, staff and students met with the McKinsey team to discuss ideas and the engagement is almost complete.
+While some of the savings attributable to procurement and facilities are included in the FY12 budget, most of the recommendations will impact future years.